radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/delete-an-environment.md

 ## Delete environment

-> **Note:** Deleting an environment is a permanent action and cannot be undone once submitted.
+[!note] Deleting an environment is a permanent action and cannot be undone once submitted.

 To delete the selected environment, enter the name of the environment in the space provided and select the **Delete** button.
 The environment name entered must match the actual environment name exactly, otherwise you will receive an error message and will not be able to submit the delete request.